bengen343/co-voters-to-gbq/README.txt

 ftp_address = 'ftps.sos.state.co.us'
 ftp_directory = r'/EX-003 Master Voter List'

+# Voter file variables
+generals_lst: list of strings giving the dates ('YYYY-mm-dd') of the General Elections to consider for calculating past turnout.
+primaries_lst: list of strings giving the dates ('YYYY-mm-dd') of the Parimary Elections to consider for calculating past turnout.

 # BQ Variables
-bq_project_id: str
+bq_project_name: str
 The Google Cloud project ID where your BigQuery warehouse resides

+bq_project_location: str
+A string giving the location of your Google Cloud Run service.
+For example, 'us-west1'

-bq_table_stem: str
+bq_dataset_name: str
 The dataset identifier in BigQuery.
-For example 'bq-datawarehouse.co_voterfile.'

 This also relies on several environment variables to utilize your secrets